abrsvn/pyactr-book/README.md

 Running the code
 ---------------------------

-Go to the folder <a href="https://github.com/abrsvn/pyactr-book/tree/master/notebooks">notebooks</a>, and open the notebooks there.
+Go to the folder [notebooks](https://github.com/abrsvn/pyactr-book/tree/master/notebooks) .

 - the first two notebooks provide a basic introduction to Jupyter notebooks and Python3
 - the remainder of the notebooks cover chapters 2 through 7 of the book.